lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 If you haven't seen the `#state` syntax before, this is a private property - one of the newer features to classes in JavaScript.
 This means `#state` can only be accessed inside the class instance.
 It's so new, in fact, it's not supported in

 We pass `state` to the constructor to let the user seed the initial state.
-We will take the disiplined approach and write a test.
+We will take the disciplined approach and write a test.

 ```js
 import { Store } from './store.js'